The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 They can do it by making us dependent on what they have that we don't have.

-Uh making us dependent on what they have that we also have, but that we won't produce.
+Making us dependent on what they have that we also have, but that we won't produce.

-When they look at the presidential race in the United States of America say, we don't have to give money to either side, because whoever wins, America's energy policy is going to only benefit us, the people who are trying to cut America down to size.
+And they have to be happy as they can be when they look at the presidential race in the United States of America and say, we don't have to give money to either side because whoever wins, America's energy policy is going to only benefit us, the people who are trying to cut America down to size.

 Because it seems to them, OPEC, Chavez, the Saudis, whoever you want to mention, Putin, the Russians, they can look at our presidential campaign and they can see that whoever wins, America is going to become more and more and more dependent on foreign oil.

-And in fact, if these presidential candidates get their way, the U.S. is going to actually punish itself without any help from abroad by inflicting tremendous tax increases and regulations on American businesses that produce energy, and thereby destroying the ability to create wealth on the part of American investors, corporations, and citizens.
+And in fact, if these presidential candidates get their way, the U.S. is going to actually punish itself without any help from abroad by inflicting tremendous tax increases and regulations on American businesses that produce energy and thereby destroying the ability to create wealth on the part of American investors, corporations, and citizens.

-So if you are the enemy of the United States, and you're trying to punish us for whatever reason, you don't like our policy with Israel, you don't like us being in Iraq, you don't like the fact that we kicked your butt in a cold war and the Berlin Wall came down.
+So if you are the enemy of the United States and you're trying to punish us for whatever reason, you don't like our policy with Israel, you don't like us being in Iraq, you don't like the fact that we kicked your butt in the Cold War and the Berlin Wall came down, whatever reason you hate us, you got to be smiling big today because you're watching your greatest enemy and threat destroy itself.

-El Rushbow, about to wrap it up here for another excursion into broadcast excellence.
+About to wrap it up here for another excursion into broadcast excellence.

 Nice to have you on the program, sir.